olcolcolc/RNWeatherApp/README.md

 # RNWeather Forecast App

 This is a weather forecast application built with React Native and Expo, developed in TypeScript.
 It utilizes the MobX state management library to effectively manage application state.
+Application utilizes the Weather API from [weatherapi.com](https://www.weatherapi.com/).

 ## Features